Exponential-Workload/regionfolder/README.md

 ## Note

 This is a hard-fork of the upstream extension by Maptz.
-This fork exists as the code style in the upstream codebase is some of the least consistent, horribly thought-out shit ever.
-It mixes `var` with `let`/`const` constantly, amongst other shit.
+This fork exists as the code style in the upstream codebase is extremely bad in my subjective opinion.
+It mixes `var` with `let`/`const` constantly, amongst other things like that.

 # Visual Studio Code Custom Folding Extension